You are currently viewing Omba Ney, the Taktsang of East where Letter OM is seen

 • Post author:

-• Post last modified:November 20, 2024
+• Post last modified:March 11, 2025

-• Reading time:10 mins read
+• Reading time:11 mins read

 SHARE THIS POST

 Omba Ney, the “Taktsang of East” is the first of three sacred sites of Guru Rinpoche where the letter “OM” is seen on the rock face.
-The Omba Lhakhang is built on a cliff at an altitude of 2300 masl in Toedtsho gewog under the Tashiyantse Dzongkhag just like the famous Paro Taktsang.
+The Omba Lhakhang is built on a cliff at an altitude of 2300 masl in Toedtsho Gewog under the Tashiyantse Dzongkhag just like the famous Paro Taktsang.

 The mantra syllable OM AH HUNG is believed to have been hidden separately in different places.
 OM is in Trashiyangtse as Omba Ney which is said to host 100 OM.
-AH in Mongar as Aja Ney with 100 AH and HUNG in Mongar Sherichu as Hungja Ney with 100 Hung.
+AH in Mongar as Aja Ney with 100 AH and HUNG in Mongar Sheridzong as Hungja Ney with 100 Hung.
 A visit to Omba Nye is the equivalent of visiting the Tiger’s Nest.

 Some sources have it that the Ney should have been called Om Ja instead of Om Ba which means ‘the hidden Om’.
 However, people claim that they can see Om and Ba separately today.